• Sampled SMART Labs

 Customized Conditions Based on Biomaterial

 Our team understands the fragility of biospecimens used for future research and prioritizes regulatory guidance alongside a strict set of SOPs and best practices.
-Of note, Sampled adhere to ISBER Best Practices guidelines, considered by many to be the gold standard in biobanking practices.
+Of note, Sampled adhere to ISBER Best Practices sample storage guidelines, considered by many to be the gold standard in biobanking practices.
 Sampled harbors an extensive industry-specific knowledge base.
 We use this expertise to find customized approaches towards optimizing biospecimen storage conditions.

 Biorepository with Secured Storage